 - What information is trustworthy?

-For example, we did light painting photography, produced our own stop-motion film, filmed and edited a trick shot video, dubbed a movie trailer with self-recorded sounds, analyzed our digital fingerprint on the Internet, wrote fake news with an artificial intelligence, built our own VR glasses and even developed a small video game.
-The workshops have always been very well received by both the children and the caregivers, and so the continuation of the project is on the horizon.
+For example, we did light painting photography, produced our own stop-motion film, filmed and edited a trick shot video, dubbed a movie trailer with self-recorded sounds, analyzed our digital footprint on the internet, wrote fake news with artificial intelligence, built our own VR glasses, and even developed a small video game.
+The workshops were always well received by both the children and the caregivers, and so the continuation of the project is on the horizon.